7 0

 5. Testing, Logging, and Debugging.
 Learn how to test and debug your code.
 Covers the doctest, unittest, and logging modules.
 Information on assertions, optimized run mode, the debugger, and profiler is also presented.

-7. Working with Functions.
+6. Working with Code.
 A detailed look at more advanced aspects of Python functions.
 Topics include variable argument functions, anonymous functions (lambda), scoping rules, nested functions, function introspection, closures, delayed-evaluation, and partial function application.

 Instruction Format